The Federal Reserve projects the economy to improve next year, with unemployment falling to 5.5 percent by the end of 2021

 At the same time, Fed officials signaled the benchmark interest rate could stay at or near zero through 2023.
 The Fed also said it would increase holdings of Treasury securities and agency mortgage-backed securities at the current pace.
 Fed leaders say these moves have staved off an even deeper financial crisis.

-“We think our stance is appropriate today, and with this very strong powerful forward guidance. . .rates will remain highly accommodative unless we are very far along in our recovery,” Powell said.
+“We think our stance is appropriate today, and with this very strong powerful forward guidance...rates will remain highly accommodative unless we are very far along in our recovery,” Powell said.
 “Right now we think our policy support is enough to support the expansion.”

 By August, the unemployment rate had already fallen to 8.4 percent, lifting hopes that the economy was finding its footing.
 The last time Fed policymakers released their projections in June, they expected the unemployment rate to fall to 9.3 percent by the end of the year, 6.5 percent by the end of 2021 and 5.5 percent by the end of 2022.